10 Unexpected Materials to Incorporate into Your Mixed Media Paintings

 Incorporating found objects (objet trouvé) can transform your painting into a three‑dimensional assemblage.
 Items such as keys, broken jewelry, or even electronic parts can be adhered to the surface, contributing to a narrative or conceptual theme.
 This technique challenges viewers' perceptions and blurs the line between painting and sculpture.

-Old maps, handwritten letters, book pages, and other paper ephemera can be collaged onto your painting's surface.
+Old maps, handwritten letters, and book pages can be collaged onto your painting's surface.
 These elements introduce a sense of time and memory, offering personal or historical narratives that interact with your painted imagery.

 Bringing outdoor elements indoors, such as leaves, sand, or small stones, adds an organic component to your work.
 These materials can be embedded into thick paint or medium, providing a direct connection to the natural world and its diverse textures.